 More and more Florida residents are placing dashboard-mounted cameras, also known as dash-cams, in their vehicles.
 These devices allow drivers to capture and record the events taking place in the environment surrounding their vehicle; including any car accidents they may happen to be involved in.

-If you’ve been injured in a Lakeland car accident, you have a right to seek compensation from the at-fault driver for the losses you have experienced as a result of your accident.
+If you’ve been injured in a Florida car accident, you have a right to seek compensation from the at-fault driver for the losses you have experienced as a result of your accident.
 These losses can include medical expenses and lost wages as well as pain, suffering, and mental anguish.